This Bodyweight HIIT Workout Requires Zero Equipment to Get Started

 Brace your abs during this entire full-body HIIT workout move and try not to use momentum to come up and down.
 If it's too tough to do with the legs extended, keep your knees bent as you lower and sit up.

-High Intensity Push: Plank Pike Jumps
+High Intensity: Plank Pike Jumps

-Finishing Hip Stretch
+Cool-Down: Hip Stretch

-- Hold the stretch for 30 seconds and then switch the leg that is crossed in front.
+B. Hold the stretch for 30 seconds and then switch the leg that is crossed in front.

-- Hold again for another 30 seconds.
+C. Hold again for another 30 seconds.